0xIvaR/HeatSense/README.md

    - Wait for Gradle sync to complete
    - Connect your Android device (USB debugging enabled) or start an emulator
    - Press **Shift + F10** or click the green **Run** button

 ---

+## 📦 Building Release APK

+To build a signed release APK:

+1. Open **Build > Generate Signed Bundle / APK** in Android Studio
+2. Select **APK** and click Next
+3. Create a new keystore or use an existing one
+4. Fill in the key details and click Next
+5. Select **release** build variant
+6. Click **Create** to generate the APK

+The signed APK will be in `app/release/` folder.

+---